erandawi/erandawi/README.md

 I'm Eranda Wijewantha, 👋

-A self taught web developer and student pursuing a BSc in data science with more than five years of significant banking experience.
+A student pursuing a BSc in data science with more than five years of significant banking experience.

 My goal is to deliver creative solutions by combining data science with my strong financial background.